ubccr/treat/README.rst

 License
 ------------------------------------------------------------------------

-TREAT is released under the GNU General Public License ("GPL") Version 3.0.
+TREAT is released under a BSD style license.
 See the LICENSE file.